bgunson/onboardpi/README.md

 3. Use the Pi itself as a wireless hotspot.
 I use [Autohotspot](https://www.raspberryconnect.com/projects/65-raspberrypi-hotspot-accesspoints/183-raspberry-pi-automatic-hotspot-and-static-hotspot-installer) which allows you to configure the Pi to connect to any known network within range and fallback to being a hotspot.
 So when you are parked at home in your router's range, the Pi can have internet access, but if you are driving around the Pi will create its own network allowing you to access the OnBoardPi web page.

 #### Using Docker
-If you like and use Docker you can pull the latest OnBoardPi image from DockerHub.
+If you like and use Docker you can pull the latest [OnBoardPi image from DockerHub](https://hub.docker.com/repository/docker/bgunson/onboardpi).
 Then run it as a systemd service like [this](https://gist.github.com/bgunson/690b5024fcc11d8f824196950ebb0609).
 ```
 docker pull bgunson/onboardpi:latest
 ```
 To run the image:
 ```
-docker run -d --network host -v /etc/obpi:/etc/obpi -v /dev:/dev --name OBPI bgunson/onboardpi:latest
+docker run --rm --network host -v /etc/obpi:/etc/obpi -v /dev:/dev --name OBPI bgunson/onboardpi:latest
 ```
 - `-v /etc/obpi:/etc/obpi` mounts the location for the databse and settings, thus all data will be on the Pi @ `/etc/obpi` locally.
     - You may also use a regular docker volume if desired.
 - `-v /dev:/dev` makes the serial port for (OBD adapter) accessble within the container, DO NOT remove or alter.
-- IF you want to use a ort other than `8080` you must use the docker bridge network.
-To do this remove `--network host` from the options and replace it with `-p PORT:8080 -p 60000:60000` where `PORT` ia your desired host port and `60000` is the mapping for the OBD server.
+- If you want to use a port other than `8080` you must use the docker bridge network.
+To do this remove `--network host` from the options and replace it with `-p PORT:8080 -p 60000:60000` where `PORT` is your desired host port and `60000` is the mapping for the OBD server.
 Note when using the bridge network in place of the host, the IP and MAC addresses on the data stream will be of the container as seen [here](https://github.com/bgunson/onboardpi/blob/main/_img/screenshots/sys_stream_bridge.PNG).

 #### From the Source